levon003/levon003.github.io/_posts/2025-02-04-train-test-split.md

 I personally find this taxonomy useful, and I would argue that what we observe in this simulation is a combination of statistical overfitting and adaptive overfitting.
 By repeating our simulation with a larger test set, the impact of statistical overfitting would decrease and the impact of adaptive overfitting would increase.
 Similarly, exploring more hyperparameters/model improvements before stopping would increase the impact of adaptive overfitting.
-Recht might argue that the difference between true and benchmarked performance revealed in my simulation shouldn't be called even adaptive overfitting because although the performance decreases as more models are explored, the relative ranking of the 24 models I train in each simulation won't change.
+However, Recht might argue that the difference between true and benchmarked performance revealed in my simulation shouldn't be called even adaptive overfitting because although the performance decreases as more models are explored, the relative ranking of the 24 models I train in each simulation won't change.
-Recht is probably right that [overfitting has no consistent definition](https://www.argmin.net/p/thou-shalt-not-overfit).
+Recht is certainly right that [overfitting has no consistent definition](https://www.argmin.net/p/thou-shalt-not-overfit), which is why it's probably better to describe what the simulation is actually telling us (the negative impact of repeated benchmark usage on external validity) rather than lazily referring to it as "overfitting".

 Further reading: